phanitejakarri/react-dash/README.md

 Enjoy Developing with Vite + React!

 This README provides a solid foundation for getting started with your Vite + React project.
 Feel free to explore the documentation for both Vite and React to delve deeper and customize your development experience."# react-dashboard"

+Database Recommendation: the best database recommendation will be the AWS and MongoDB Deployment Strategy: I mostly use Netlify and Heroku for the deployment and for hosting I mainly use Heroku and Hostinger.